-The Bank of England have announced two emergency cuts in interest rates in response to the recent financial impact of the Coronavirus outbreak.
-On the 19 March the interest rate was cut for the second time in under a week to a record low of 0.1%.
+The Bank of England has announced two emergency cuts in interest rates in response to the recent financial impact of the Coronavirus outbreak.
+On 19 March the interest rate was cut for the second time in under a week to a record low of 0.1%.

 The base rate is the official rate that the Bank of England charges other lenders when they borrow money and will therefore influence the rate that borrowers and savers will ultimately receive.

 Most high street banks have reacted quickly to the Bank of England’s decision by reducing their variable and tracker rate mortgages, but many have yet to adjust their fixed rate products.

 Simon Torry from SRC Mortgages; one of our panel mortgage advisers, details how these mortgage rate changes may impact you.

 Existing borrowers with tracker rate mortgages should benefit from this cut almost immediately but those with fixed rates will see no change to their monthly payments.

 New borrowers will possibly be attracted by a low variable rate mortgage, but it is worth remembering that these are very uncertain times, and rate rises could quite easily follow if the economic environment changes.

 For most first-time buyers, we would still recommend that a fixed rate mortgage is their best bet.
 Knowing that your monthly payments won’t change, no matter what happens, will provide financial security whilst you acclimatise to being a homeowner.
 And regardless of the recent rate cut, it’s worth remembering that fixed rate products are still at historic lows.